ichthyop/ichthyop/readme.txt

 ================================

-TimeConverter is a handy tool to convert elapsed seconds since a time orgin into a human readable date and reciprocally.
+TimeConverter is a handy tool to convert elapsed seconds since a time origin into a human readable date and reciprocally.
-It is part of the Ichthyop project. http://www.ichthyop.org
+It is part of the Ichthyop project and has been included into Ichthyop tool since version 2.0 http://www.ichthyop.org

-Copyright (c) Philippe VERLEY 2011
+Copyright (c) Philippe VERLEY 2017

-Release: 1.0 (2011/03/11)
+Release: 2.0 (2017/12/07)

 Feedback & Bug reports: contact@ichthyop.org

 ===========
 Requirement

-Get latest Java installed, at least JRE 1.6.
+Get latest Java installed, at least JRE 1.8

 For most users, Java is already installed and up-to-date.
 Skip this step and go to the start-up instructions.

-Latest version of JRE (at least 1.6) can be download at http://www.java.com/en/download/manual.jsp
+Latest version of JRE (at least 1.8) can be download at http://www.java.com/en/download/manual.jsp

 =======
 Startup